Daniel Loeb's Third Point eyeing stake in United Technologies

-(Reuters) - Billionaire hedge fund manager Daniel Loeb’s firm Third Point LLC wants to build a stake in United Technologies Corp (UTX.N), according to a filing with the Federal Trade Commission, as the U.S. aero parts maker explores a breakup of its businesses.
+March 26 (Reuters) - Billionaire hedge fund manager Daniel Loeb's firm Third Point LLC wants to build a stake in United Technologies Corp, according to a filing here with the Federal Trade Commission, as the U.S. aero parts maker explores a breakup of its businesses.

 Loeb’s Third Point Offshore Fund Ltd has requested permission from the U.S. consumer protection regulator to acquire shares in the company above a certain threshold, according to the filing dated March 23 on the FTC’s website.